 I read English at QMUL and then qualified as a solicitor.
 I spent 30 years as a lawyer in the City, 18 of those as a senior equity partner at Ashurst LLP, in many leadership positions.

-I have now left private practice and am a board director and trustee with social mobility charity The Brilliant Club; a member of the governing Council at Cranfield University; advisory board member at AccessEd; a trustee at Jackson’s Lane arts centre in Highgate; and an angel investor in start-up businesses.
+I have now left private practice and am a board director and trustee with social mobility charity The Brilliant Club; a member of the governing Council at Cranfield University; advisory board member at AccessEd; from April 2021 I was appointed Dean at the University of Law, Moorgate, postgraduate campus and an angel investor in start-up businesses.

 I am an advocate of diversity and inclusion, ensuring that young women are both educated and empowered to reach their full potential.

 I am Afiya.
 I am a Senior Technical Program Manager at the technology organisation Onfido.
 I currently oversee the delivery of change and development.
 At Onfido we verify identities digitally – we use just a smartphone to validate a picture of an ID card and your Biometrics with a selfie.
 Leading program management in one of the top fastest-growing tech companies in the UK requires, agility, scalability, organisation, leadership, empathy as well as both technical and strategic understanding.

 I grew up in a neighbouring borough to Copthall in North London and attended a comprehensive secondary school in Barnet.
 I am very much a proud Londoner!
 I studied Material Science & Engineering at the University of Manchester graduating with a Masters in Engineering.